Peter L. Strauss

 Peter L. Strauss (born February 26, 1940) is an American lawyer, author and academic who is the Betts Professor of Law Emeritus at Columbia Law School.

-Strauss taught courses in Administrative Law, Legal Methods, and Legislation and the Regulatory State.
+Strauss taught courses in Administrative Law, Constitutional Law, Family Law, Legal Education, Legal Methods, and Legislation and the Regulatory State.
 He is the author of several legal textbooks and has served as an attorney with the U.S Government.

 Background

-After graduating Harvard College (1961) and Yale Law School (1964), Strauss spent two years clerking for federal judges in Washington, D.C. and two years lecturing on criminal law at the national university of Ethiopia.
+After graduating Harvard College (1961) and Yale Law School (1964), Strauss spent two years clerking for federal judges in Washington, D.C., and two years lecturing on criminal law at the national university of Ethiopia.
 Returning to the United States, he spent the next three years as an attorney in the Office of the Solicitor General, briefing and arguing cases before the United States Supreme Court.
 Strauss joined the faculty at Columbia Law School in 1971, and taught there until the fall of 2021.
-During 1975-77, he became the first General Counsel of the United States Nuclear Regulatory Commission.
+During 1975 to 1977, he became the first General Counsel of the United States Nuclear Regulatory Commission.

 Publications

-Strauss's published works include Administrative Justice in the United States (1989, 2002 and 2016); Gellhorn's & Byse's Administrative Law: Cases and Comments (most recently, 2018, with Rakoff, Metzger, O'Connor and Barron); Legal Methods: Understanding and Using Cases and Statutes (2005, 2008, and 2014); Legislation, Understanding and Using Statutes (2006), Administrative Law Stories (2006) and numerous law review articles, generally focusing on issues of rule making, separation of powers, and statutory interpretation.
-He also edited the English translation of the traditional Ethiopian Codex, The Fetha Nagast = The Law of the Kings (1968), translated by Abba Paulos Tzadua, later made Cardinal of the Catholic Church.
+Strauss's published works include Administrative Justice in the United States (1989, 2002 and 2016); Gellhorn's & Byse's Administrative Law: Cases and Comments (most recently, 2018, with Rakoff, Metzger, O'Connor and Barron); Legal Methods: Understanding and Using Cases and Statutes (2005, 2008, and 2014); Legislation, Understanding and Using Statutes (2006), Administrative Law Stories (2006) and numerous law review articles, generally focusing on issues of rule making, separation of powers (with particular attention to presidential authority), and statutory interpretation.
+He was the editor of A. Paulos Tzadua's English translation of the Ge'ez language 13th century Ethiopian law code, The Fetha Nagast (The Law of Kings).